Frequently Asked Questions about APHA Memberships, Benefits, Cost, and More

 We do not allow membership downgrades.

 Yes, we will make an adjustment to your new dues when you upgrade from PACE to Premium.
 To do so, we apply a portion of your already-paid dues to your new cost for membership.
 The amount will be simple math.
-For example, if three months have passed since your PACE membership dues were paid (half your membership), then half the amount you paid will be applied to your upgraded membership – which will then run for its full timeframe.
+For example, if half your membership has passed,, then half the amount you paid will be applied to your upgraded membership – which will then run for its full timeframe.

-PACE memberships last for six months and Premium memberships last for one year.
+First year PACE memberships and Premium memberships last for one year.
 You can find your renewal date from your membership dashboard, by linking to Manage Your Account > scroll down to your Personal Account Information and choose Subscriptions.

 About one month prior to your renewal date, you’ll receive a first notice telling you it’s time to renew.
 You’ll receive additional reminders throughout the 30 days leading to your expiration date.

 There are no automatic renewals.
 You must intentionally renew using the link provided in your renewal email.